 Facility Inspections

 We want to draw your attention to the fact that this nursing home outperformed its overall grade in the area of inspections.
 In fact, it received a nearly flawless government inspection report this year.
 As a result, it received one of our highest scores in that category with a grade of A+.
 We weigh several aspects of a nursing home's inspection report in computing our inspection scores.
 One of those factors is health deficiencies.
 It should be noted that the severity of the deficiencies is arguably more important than the quantity of deficiencies, as some deficiencies can be relatively insignificant.
 Unfortunately, it does not appear that we have information about this nursing home's deficiencies.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+We wish we had more data for this nursing home.
+Without having access to complete deficiency related data, it was a challenge to assess this nursing home in this area.

 Short-term Care Quality